Reading Time: < 1 minutes

 Provide the correct domain name for PS_SHOP_DOMAIN and PS_SHOP_DOMAIN_SSL in the ps_configuration table.

 You should only provide the domain name.
-For example: your shop URL is http://test.com/store/, you should provide values like:
+For example: if your shop URL is http://test.com/store/, you should provide values like:

 PS_SHOP_DOMAIN = test.com